-(1) A person of whom a requirement under section 755 has been made must comply with the requirement unless the person has a reasonable excuse.

-- (2) It is a reasonable excuse for an individual not to comply with the requirement if complying with the requirement might tend to incriminate the individual. - (3) However, subsection (2) does not apply if the requirement is to produce a document required to be held or kept by the individual under this Act.
+- (1) A person of whom a requirement under section 755 has been made must comply with the requirement unless the person has a reasonable excuse. - Maximum penalty-500 penalty units. - (2) It is a reasonable excuse for an individual not to comply with the requirement if complying with the requirement might tend to incriminate the individual. - (3) However, subsection (2) does not apply if the requirement is to produce a document required to be held or kept by the individual under this Act.